orlagh-sweeney/breakfast-survey/README.md

 ### Flowchart
 [Lucid](https://lucid.app/documents#/dashboard) was used in the planning stage of the project to plan the logic and data flow.
+The flowchart does not include every validation as it would make the chart too cluttered, however every time user input is required validation has been used.

 ## Features